 Although in its press release Panerai refers to some vintage model that influenced their designers, I must admit that for me it is just another Panerai.
 Not that it is bad: we can always get a Breitling if we want something different, right?

 As for the price, the MSRP for this new specimen is stated at pretty standard for Panerai $9600.
-While still a bit overpriced from the general perspective, the price seems to be justified by the exterior design of the timekeeper, which is unique to this brand.
+While still a bit overpriced from the general perspective, the price is -at least, partially- justified by the iconic exterior design, which is unique to the revered Italian brand.

 Price: $9600 (MSRP)